 2. Daniel Wellington

-So, basically, it did not matter to which niche the influencers belonged as long as they can generate a good engagement rate.
+So, basically, it did not matter to which niche the influencers belonged as long as they could generate a good engagement rate.
 With this strategy, they managed to gain 1.5 million engagements per year.

 3. American Express